bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 - Apply through recruitment agencies - that's your best chance of getting a interview.
 - Have patience during the onsite - it's not super organised.
-- Prepare basic Leetcode questions for algo/ds.
-You don't nee
+- Prepare basic leetcode questions for algo/ds.
+The questions are not going to build on top of

 The exact interview process and experience depends on the team you're applying for.
 Also, interviewers are mostly unaware of which team you're actually hiring for.
 They'll probably check your resume in the last 30 seconds before calling you in.